 The CIR / ICIR is an internationally recognised qualification for the investor relations profession.

-The qualification allows successful candidates to demonstrate their knowledge of the financial and market environment, the regulatory and reporting requirements for listed companies and a sound understanding of the principles of investor relations, which will enable them to operate competently and safely.
+It allows candidates to demonstrate their knowledge of the investor relations role, the financial and market environment, the regulatory and reporting requirements for listed companies and a sound understanding of the principles of investor relations, which will enable them to operate competently and safely.